proteanhq/protean/docs/index.rst

 Read the full philosophy in :ref:`foreword`.

-Protean is an excellent fit for you if you are:
+Protean is an excellent fit for your project if you are:

-- Building applications for complex and uncharted domains, where you  learn on-the-go
+- Tackling greenfield projects in complex and uncharted domains
 - Porting complicated Legacy applications onto newer technology stacks
 - Creating products that need to adapt and evolve over a long period

+Protean helps you develop faster and better, and cleaner code by:
+- Providing a toolkit to model the code as closely as possible after the domain
+- Allowing you to delay important decisions until the Last Responsible Moment (LRM)
+- Aligning your development team with good practices that result in quality software
+- Helping you remain technology-agnostic with the help of a Plugin-based Architecture

 *Protean is free, open source, and always will be.*